Sam36502/funcscript/README.md

 ## Built-In Functions
-Generally, most of the use of FuncScript is to call user-defined functions, but for convenience and debugging, some handy functions for general use.
+Generally, most of the use of FuncScript is to call user-defined functions, but for convenience and debugging, some handy functions for general use have been built in.
 To help distinguish these, they are all prefixed with an underscore (_):

 | Function name          | Description                                                                                           |
 |------------------------|-------------------------------------------------------------------------------------------------------|